esp8266/Arduino/libraries/ESP8266WebServer/examples/FSBrowser/readme.md

 - Added Save/Discard/Help buttons to ACE editor, discard confirmation on leave, and refresh tree and status upon save
 - Removed "Upload" from context menu (which didn't work anyway)
 - Added "Rename/Move" feature to context menu
+- Sketch can be used on a preexisting filesystem by embedding the index.htm file in the program

 ## TODO (maybe)
 - ?
 How can we query the fatType of the SDFS (FAT16 or FAT32) to limit filenames to 8.3 on FAT16 ?